-6.3 A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of security holders.
+A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of security holders.

-Shareholders are encouraged to attend shareholder meetings and are invited to submit questions either before or during the meeting, with the Chairman answering as many as practicable during the meeting.
+Rex Shareholders are encouraged to attend Shareholder meetings and are invited to submit questions either before or during the meeting, with the Chairman answering as many as practicable during the meeting.

 The Chairman also encourages shareholders at meetings to ask questions regarding the Company's current activities.
-These may be responded to directly by the Chairman, or at his discretion, may be referred to another Director or member of the management team.
+The Chairman, or at his discretion, may respond to these questions or refer to another Director or member of the management team to respond.